pasqualescalise/PLe0COM/README.md

 To use the Makefile on ARM, the variables `$(CC)` and `$(RUN_COMMAND)` must be changed

+### Python version

+The code was tested on Python 3.11 and uses features from version 3.10 (e.g. `match`), so any version 3.10+ should work

 ## Compile and run

 ### Compile